-Ties will be counted out in accordance with Para 505 on the Queen Mary, Stephens, Wantage, Standing (match in abeyance) and Sitting competitions.
+Ties will be counted out in accordance with Para 505 on the Queen Mary, Stephens, Wantage, Standing and Sitting competitions.

 THE GREEN JACKETS

 Open to past and present members of all Regiments now comprising The Rifles, of The Rifles Reserves Battalions and of all attached and affiliated Regiments.